GeekMasher/presentations/presentations/2024-08-InjectingPromptsWithBanter/slides.md

 -->
 ---
 <!-- _class: lead -->
-# Lets start with some fundamentals
+# Let's start with some fundamentals

 ---
 <!-- _class: lead -->
-# Whats is AI?
+# What is AI?

 ---
 <!-- _class: lead -->